The Real Slim Shady

-"The Real Slim Shady" is a song by American rapper Eminem from his third album The Marshall Mathers LP (2000).
+"The Real Slim Shady" is a song by American rapper Eminem from his third studio album The Marshall Mathers LP (2000).
 It was released as the lead single a month before the album's release.

-"The Real Slim Shady" was Eminem's first song to reach number one in the UK and it also peaked at number four on the Billboard Hot 100, giving him his biggest hit up to that point.
-The song was the 14th best selling of 2000 in the UK.
+The song peaked at number four on the Billboard Hot 100, giving him his biggest hit up to that point.
+It was also Eminem's first song to reach number one in the UK and Ireland and the song was the 14th best selling of 2000 in the UK.
 It won multiple awards, including MTV Video Music Awards for Best Video and Best Male Video, as well as a Grammy Award for Best Rap Solo Performance.
 In October 2011, NME placed it at number 80 on its list "150 Best Tracks of the Past 15 Years".
 It was listed at number 396 on NME's 500 greatest songs of all time.

-Premise
+Production

 "The Real Slim Shady" was not originally intended to be part of The Marshall Mathers LP.
-Interscope Records's Jimmy Iovine wanted Eminem to have a song to introduce the album, similar to the way "My Name Is" was the first single on The Slim Shady LP.
+Interscope Records's Jimmy Iovine wanted Eminem to get a song to introduce the album, similar to the way "My Name Is" was the first single on The Slim Shady LP.
 Eminem, Dr. Dre, Tommy Coster and Mike Elizondo wrote "The Real Slim Shady" just hours before the final copy of the album was due.
-The first single was intended to be "Who Knew."
+The first single was intended to be "Who Knew".

+The song's first verse interpolated the 1999 novelty single "Lonely Swedish (The Bum Bum Song)" by Tom Green, and the intro and chorus of the song interpolate the famous catchphrase "will the real _ please stand up?" from the television game show To Tell the Truth.

 Critical reception

-PopMatters described this song: "In a number of songs on the new album, including the current single, 'The Real Slim Shady,' Eminem slams his 'enemies' with comic book intensity.
-In the video, he wears a superhero costume and an insane asylum straitjacket while rapping, 'I'm sick of you little girl and boy groups, all you do is annoy me / So I have been sent here to destroy you / And there's a million of us just like me / Who cuss like me; who just don't give a fuck like me / Who dress like me; walk, talk and act like me / And just might be the next best thing, but not quite me!'
-Of course, the irony is built into the song: Eminem's signature style the bleached blond hair, pale skin, humungous T-shirt has spawned droves of lookalikes and wannabes.
-Voila, he's a teen idol.
-Poor Em, can't win for losing."
+PopMatters described the song as "slamming their 'enemies' with comic book intensity", while also noting its ironic themes surrounding the number of near-identical "wannabes" due to Eminem's overall appearance, citing his "signature style" which bore "bleached blond hair, pale skin, [and] humongous T-shirt".
+AllMusic highlighted the single.